ragesaq/gamergraf/README.md

 Docker Compose is also required.

 Docker for Windows 10, which includes Docker Compose - https://download.docker.com/win/stable/InstallDocker.msi
+*Note you need to be sure to configure Docker for Windows to share whatever drive you want to run the grafana package from, and some Antivirus applications process and/or network protection can cause some issues enabling this.
 Docker for Linux installation instructions - https://docs.docker.com/engine/getstarted/step_one/#step-2-install-docker
 Docker Compose for linux - https://github.com/docker/compose/releases
 Gamergraf docker container - https://github.com/ragesaq/gamergraf/archive/master.zip